Shadowzonezp/loadcell-datalogger/readme.md

 **Note:**
 For best results, use a genuine ESP32, quality SD card, and ensure stable power for the load cell and HX711.

+Files for a 3d rocket test stand are included in "3d-stand-files"